catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/integrate.md

 Start by adding import statements to your smart contract file.
 We need to import 2 files:

-- [ICrossChainReceiver](https://github.com/catalystdao/GeneralisedIncentives/blob/main/src/interfaces/ICrossChainReceiver.sol): This will ensure you corretly implement the interfaces for the message callbacks
+- [ICrossChainReceiver](https://github.com/catalystdao/GeneralisedIncentives/blob/main/src/interfaces/ICrossChainReceiver.sol): This will ensure you correctly implement the interfaces for the message callbacks
 - [IIncentivizedMessageEscrow](https://github.com/catalystdao/GeneralisedIncentives/blob/main/src/interfaces/IIncentivizedMessageEscrow.sol): This will ensure you correctly call the message escrow correctly.
 - [Optionally] [IMessageEscrowStructs](https://github.com/catalystdao/GeneralisedIncentives/blob/main/src/interfaces/IMessageEscrowStructs.sol): To simplify struct handling.